crocmons/AIOD-rest-api/docs/hosting/index.md

     --8<-- ".env"
     ```

+If you do not use `./scripts/up.sh` you can make sure the environment files are included by specifying them
+in your `docker compose up` call, e.g.: `docker compose --env-file=.env --env-file=override.env up`.
+Note that **order is important**, later environment files will override earlier ones.

-Overwriting these files directly will likely complicate updating to newer releases due to merge conflicts.
+Overwriting `.env` or `src/config.default.toml` directly will likely complicate updating to newer releases due to merge conflicts.

 ## Updating to New Releases